ir-nlp-csui/CodeMixedEmotion/README.md

 ## References
 Please cite the following papers if you use this dataset:

-Yulianti, E., Kurnia, A., Adriani, M., & Duto, Y. S. (2021).
-Normalisation of Indonesian-English Code-Mixed Text and its Effect on Emotion Classification.
+Yulianti, E., Kurnia, A., Adriani, M., & Duto, Y. S. (2021). <a href="https://thesai.org/Downloads/Volume12No11/Paper_77-Normalisation_of_Indonesian_English_Code_Mixed_Text.pdf">Normalisation of Indonesian-English Code-Mixed Text and its Effect on Emotion Classification</a>.
 International Journal of Advanced Computer Science and Applications, 12(11).

 ## Licence
 You can use this dataset for free.
 You don't need our permission to use it.
 Please cite our paper if your work uses our data in your publication.